-Volunteers assist with many special events held throughout the year including Clean-Up Day, Kirkwood Gardens Day, Come Play the Wild Animal Way Day, and Halloween Hoot ‘N Howl.
+Volunteers assist with many special events held throughout the year including Clean-Up Day, Kirkwood Gardens Day, and Halloween Hoot ‘N Howl.
 Volunteer activities may include planning, registration, games and crafts supervision, set-up and clean-up, and food preparation and service.

 Office volunteers help communicate with the public by assisting with mailings, copying, filing, and data entry.
 Most assignments are in the Welcome Center or the Volunteer Room.
 Volunteers must maintain confidentiality of information and be respectful of office procedures and co-workers.
 Volunteers will be on call for assignments.
 Volunteers working on special projects may be assigned a weekly or bi-weekly schedule, with shifts typically lasting two to four hours.

 Volunteer Instructors work closely with naturalists to prepare and provide interactive classes for children.
 Volunteers must be at least 18 years of age and possess maturity, patience, and skill in working with elementary through high school students.
-Attendance at a six-hour training session is required to become qualified to independently lead activities.
+Attendance at a six-hour training session is required to become qualified to independently lead spring and fall activities, and a two-hour training session in January for an additional winter program on snowshoes.
 Background checks are required of all Volunteer Instructors.
 Volunteer Instructors are on-call to assist classes that are one to two hours in length, scheduled between 9:00 a.m. – 2:00 p.m., Monday through Friday year round.

-Volunteers in this assignment assist with programs such as Guided Discoveries and Lake Education.
-To assist with Guided Discoveries, volunteers must be at least 14 years of age and possess the patience, skill, and maturity to work with young children.
-Duties may include preparation of art projects, reading stories to children, assisting with activities, supervision of bathroom breaks, and helping with snacks.
+Volunteers in this assignment assist with programs such as Lake Education, Natural Adventures, and Animal CSI- a school group program.
+Natural Adventures Assistants volunteer alongside instructors assisting with projects for children and other tasks.
+Animal CSI assistants help to set up the "crime scene" and assist naturalists with investigative activities for school groups.
 Lake Education volunteers help students use lake monitoring equipment aboard pontoon boats.
-Volunteers must be at least 18 years of age, and possess maturity, patience, and skill in working with elementary and high school age students.
+Volunteers must be at least 18 years of age, and possess maturity, patience, and skill while interacting with elementary and high school age students.

 Volunteer Greeters provide a welcoming presence for visitors and school groups.
 During the fall and spring, volunteers greet arriving school groups, review schedules with them, and help orient them.
 During the busy summer months, greeters staff an information station at the Trailhead Gallery.